cryptoapi/bbPress-Premium-Membership-Bitcoins/readme.txt

 License: GNU Version 2 or Any Later Version
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 It will add Premium Membership and Bitcoin/Altcoin Gateway to bbPress Forum & Customer Support.
 Mark some topics as Premium and monetise it.
-You can add premium user support to your web site using bbPress.
-Any user can place questions (create new topic in bbPress), and only paid/premium users will see your answers.

 == Description ==

 It will add Premium Membership and Bitcoin/Altcoin Gateway to your bbPress Forum & Customer Support System.
 You can mark some topics on your forum/customer support system as Premium and can easily monetise it with Bitcoins/altcoins.
 Pay to read bbPress Premium Topics and Replies, Pay to add new replies to the topic, Pay to create new topics on bbPress.
 It integrated with [GoUrl Pay-Per-Membership](https://wordpress.org/plugins/gourl-bitcoin-payment-gateway-paid-downloads-membership/).

+Also you can add premium user support to your web site using bbPress.
+Any user can place questions (create new topic in bbPress), and only paid/premium users will see your answers.

 See [Screenshots](https://gourl.io/bbpress-premium-membership.html#screenshot)